Everything you Need to Know About Investing In Multi-family Real Estate

 • Cap Rate

-The cap rate will help you determine how soon you are likely to get a return on your investment.
-The cap rate is calculated by dividing your annual net operating income by the market value of the property.
+The cap rate will help you determine how soon you will likely get a return on your investment.
+The cap rate is calculated by dividing your annual net operating income by the property’s market value.
 Ideally, the cap rate should range in the 5-10% bracket.
 If it is lower than that range, you may need to rethink the viability of your investment.
-A higher cap rate, on the other hand, signifies that it is a risky investment and that you need to closely look at your appetite for risk.
+A higher cap rate, on the other hand, signifies that it is a risky investment and that you need to look closely at your risk appetite.

 Location

-A big part of the potential rental income has to do with the location of the property.
+A big part of the potential rental income has to do with the property’s location.
 Choosing the right city would mean taking into account parameters such as:

 • Population